-Facts are stored in the fact table contain foreign keys that uniquely refers to the associated dimension tables.
+Facts are stored in the fact table and contain foreign keys that uniquely refer to the associated dimension tables.

 The fact table is compatible to store the data at the atomic level and thus, it allows a large number of records to be inserted at once.

 For instance, a sales category fact table can have a product key, customer key, and promotion key referring to a specific event.

 They are the descriptive attribute values for various dimensions of each attribute which define multiple characteristics.

 A dimension table referring to a product key from the fact table can consist of a product name, product type, color, size, and description.

 The parameters of Tableau can be represented only in four ways on a dashboard.
 The parameters do not allow any further multiple selections in a filter.

 Aggregation and disaggregation of data in Tableau are the ways to develop a scatterplot to measure and compare the data values.

 It is calculated the form of a set of values that return a single numeric value.
 A default aggregation can be set for any measure which is not user-defined.

 The disaggregation of data refers to view each data source row during analyzing of data both dependently and independently.